solivervmazo/Salesforce-Portfolio/README.md

 All resources and final output for this part is in `theme-swticher-v1` branch.\
 **Note**: Instead of `switcher*` , I made a type and named the branch with `swticher`.

-### Change Logs

-- Added `<slot name="menu"></slot>` in NavigationMenu component.
-- Enhance styling to accomodate mobile and few adjustments
-- Added styling for the next part of the series

 ## Part 3: Creating Portfolio Site in Salesforce Experience Cloud: Security Basics

 No changes comitted, this part [Creating Portfolio Site in Salesforce Experience Cloud: Security Basics](https://www.linkedin.com/pulse/creating-portfolio-site-salesforce-experience-cloud-security-mazo-fpvec) only discusses the security basics for this series.